zerolagheart/Helixx/README.md

 ## ✿ Why We Built It

-This project stemmed from a problem I couldn’t ignore—patients being denied or delayed care due to **mismanagement**.
+This project stemmed from a problem we couldn’t ignore—patients being denied or delayed care due to **mismanagement**.
-I wanted to build a system where **technology meets empathy**, optimizing patient flow and resource usage—because **every second in healthcare counts**.
+We wanted to build a system where **technology meets empathy**, optimizing patient flow and resource usage—because **every second in healthcare counts**.

 ---